RishabSBanthiya/CS50/README.md

 HOLWORTHYHAUL
-A simple website for Holworthy Hall,the freshman dorm at Harvard Yard for the su mmer school students.
+A simple website for Holworthy Hall,the freshman dorm at Harvard Yard for the summer school students.

 Hollworthy.html
 Initial page of the website with a welcome message for the students